romyaboudarham/M5StickCPlus2-Workshop/README.md

    - ANSWER
   ```
   if (rectX + rectWidth > screenWidth || rectX < 0) { // screen boundary check, || = OR
-    rectSpeedX = -rectSpeedX; // if boundary hit, change the direction of movement
+    rectSpeedX = rectSpeedX * -1; // if boundary hit, change the direction of movement
   }
   ```